contextDAO/Documentation/updates/1 - ETH Denver 2022 and beyond.md

 Let's discuss this at the "Jonas" venue this Thursday!

-# A BIT about Unite DAO
+# Future for Unite DAO